-- Excavation of contaminated soil outside the building footprint would be conducted and sampling would be done to refine the extent of the excavation;
+- Excavation of contaminated soil outside the building footprint will be conducted and sampling will be done to delinate the extent of the excavation;

-- The enhanced biodegradation would include the placement of an organic substrate to the bedrock interface and to the excavation side walls to promote biodegradation of chlorinated solvents; Additional applications of organic substrate would be applied based on monitoring results;
+- The enhanced biodegradation will include the placement of an organic substrate to the bedrock interface and to the excavation side walls to promote biodegradation of chlorinated solvents; Additional applications of organic substrate will be applied based on monitoring results;

-- The excavation would be backfilled with clean soil; - A cover system would be installed over excavated areas; - Floor surfaces would be cleaned with a solvent wash and sealed with epoxy coating. - Sub-slab depressurization systems would be installed. - 2.
-Imposition of an institutional control in the form of an environmental easement that would require (a) compliance with the approved site management plan; (b) restricting the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by NYSDOH; and (c the property owner to complete and submit to the Department a periodic certification of institutional and engineering controls. - 3.
-Development of a site management plan which would include the following institutional and engineering controls: (a) management of the final cover system to restrict excavation.
-Excavated soil would be tested, properly handled to protect human health and safety and in a manner acceptable to the Department; (b) continued evaluation of the potential for vapor intrusion, including provision for mitigation of any impacts identified; (c) monitoring of groundwater; (d) identification of any use restrictions on the site; and (e) provisions for the continued proper operation and maintenance of the existing vapor mitigation systems.

-4. The property owner would provide a periodic certification of institutional and engineering controls, prepared and submitted by a professional engineer or such other expert acceptable to the Department, until the Department notifies the property owner in writing that this certification is no longer needed.
-This submittal would: (a) contain certification that the institutional controls and engineering controls put in place are still in place and are either unchanged from the previous certification or are compliant with Department-approved modifications; (b) allow the Department access to the site; and (c) state that nothing has occurred that would impair the ability of the control to protect public health or the environment, or constitute a violation or failure to comply with the site management plan unless otherwise approved by the Department.
+- The excavation will be backfilled with clean soil; - A cover system will be installed over excavated areas; - Floor surfaces will be cleaned with a solvent wash and sealed with epoxy coating; - Sub-slab depressurization systems will be installed as necessary. - -Upgrade the existing mitigation system. - 2.
+Imposition of an institutional control in the form of an environmental easement that will require (a) compliance with the approved site management plan; (b) restricting the use of groundwater as a source of potable or process water, without necessary water quality treatment as determined by NYSDOH; and (c)the property owner to complete and submit to the Department a periodic certification of institutional and engineering controls. - 3.
+Development of a site management plan which will include the following institutional and engineering controls: (a) management of the final cover system to restrict infiltration.
+Excavated soil will be tested, properly handled to protect human health and safety in a manner acceptable to the Department; (b) continued evaluation of the potential for vapor intrusion, including provision for mitigation of any impacts identified; (c) monitoring of groundwater; (d) identification of any use restrictions on the site; and (e) provisions for the continued proper operation and maintenance of the existing vapor mitigation systems. - 4.
+The property owner will provide a periodic certification of institutional and engineering controls, prepared and submitted by a professional engineer or such other expert acceptable to the Department, until the Department notifies the property owner in writing that this certification is no longer needed.
+This submittal will: (a) contain certification that the institutional controls and engineering controls put in place are still in place and are either unchanged from the previous certification or are compliant with Department-approved modifications; (b) allow the Department access to the site; and (c) state that nothing has occurred that will impair the ability of the control to protect public health or the environment, or constitute a violation or failure to comply with the site management plan unless otherwise approved by the Department.

-Since the remedy results in untreated hazardous waste remaining at the site, a monitoring program would be instituted.
-This would included: monitoring well sampling; monitoring home mitigation systems to insure proper operation and effectiveness; and insure that institutional controls and site management plans are followed.
-This program would allow the effectiveness of the asphalt cover and home vapor intrusion mitigation systems to be monitored and would be a component of the long-term management for the site.
+Since the remedy results in untreated hazardous waste remaining at the site, a monitoring program will be instituted.
+This will included: monitoring well sampling; monitoring home mitigation systems to insure proper operation and effectiveness; and insure that institutional controls and site management plans are followed.
+This program will allow the effectiveness of the asphalt cover and home vapor intrusion mitigation systems to be monitored and will be a component of the long-term management for the site.